 The condition is most common among people with Type-A personalities in their 60s.
 I was just 49 years old.
 Years of big stories, rolling deadlines and overwork in a contracting industry had taken their toll.

 My right eyeball would pop out of its socket three times in five months as a result of this condition.
-By the time my doctors finally got it down, I was so heavily medicated that I was sleeping 20 hours a day.
-My balance was gone.
+By the time my doctors finally got my blood pressure down I was so heavily medicated that I was sleeping 20 hours a day.
+Balance was gone.
 Muscles atrophied.

 That kind of thing is tough when you have a family.
 Deadly when you live alone and your family is journalism.

 News has always been a pressure cooker of an industry.
 Thanks to the intense competition and rolling deadlines, modest pay, crappy benefits, and pressure to perform flawlessly for a huge audience.
 But it was an honest pressure cooker back in the day, devoted to public service.